London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Sellers can benefit from a pre-listing home inspection by identifying potential issues.
 This can help agents market the listing more effectively and prevent deals from falling through.

 Buyers should learn as much as possible about the home before proceeding with the purchase process.
-Even if you’re purchasing a new construction property, having unbiased, professional eyes on the property is wise.
+Even if you’re purchasing a new-construction property, it's wise to have unbiased, professional eyes on it.
 To the untrained eye (most buyers), major issues like foundation problems, termite damage, or a roof past its prime may not stand out.

 23. What does a home inspection include?